DandyDay/django_tutorial/README.md

 Making function 'vote' that get the information and changes the database table that we made Using request.POST
 Using generic views

+210913_1334
+finished tutorail05
+Learned how to test the page and deal with the problems.